Top 5 native trees for fall planting

 2. Swamp White Oak - A stately oak tree with striking bi-color leaves (dark green on top and light green on the underside).

 5. Eastern White Pine - A giant of a tree.
-With its soft needles and large size,this tree provides a great habitat for eagles and ospreys and a wide variety of smaller birds.
+With its soft needles and large size, this tree provides an excellent habitat for eagles, ospreys, and a wide variety of smaller birds.

-Fall is a great time to plant new trees and a great time to have a certified arborist look at all the trees on your property.
+Fall is a great time to plant new trees and to have a certified arborist inspect all the trees on your property.

 -Dan Bird ISA Certified Arborist MN-4360A

 We’re always happy to stop by and take a look at your trees - no charge, no pressure.
 Our Certified Arborists work year-round, even in the colder months.
-If you’d like a quick, friendly assessment, just reach out and we’ll get you scheduled.
+If you’d like a quick, friendly assessment, reach out, and we’ll get you scheduled.

 Next